iynaix/dotfiles/README.md

 ```
 ### Install from flake

-Change `desktop` to desired host as necessary
+Change `desktop` to desired host as needed

 ```sh
 nix-shell -p nixFlakes